Niagara Falls Thunder

 Niagara Falls Memorial Arena

-The Niagara Falls Memorial Arena is a few blocks away from the horrendous tourist sleaze of Clifton Hill and Lundy's Lane in downtown Niagara Falls, yet the rink is located in a quiet residential neighbourhood.
+The Niagara Falls Memorial Arena still stands a few blocks away from the horrendous tourist sleaze of Clifton Hill and Lundy's Lane in downtown Niagara Falls, yet the rink itself is in a quiet residential neighbourhood.
 The transition is quite amazing - at the corner of Clifton Hill (Centre St.) and Victoria St. a few blocks from the arena, you're surrounded by acres of neon and wax museums, yet walk west a few blocks on Centre St. and you're in an old, quiet area that could be anywhere in Ontario.
-The arena itself is across the street from the Kraft Foods factory and has a substantial parking lot, and it looks to be 1950ish middle-aged.
-It has a high, arched roof and is painted a tasteful cream-coloured stucco.
-There is a big sign out front announcing its presence as the "Niagara Falls Memorial Arena".
+The arena itself is across the street from the Kraft Foods factory and has a tiny parking lot on-site, and it used to stand out in whitewash paint over stucco, with a high, arched roof.
+Since the arena closed the exterior has been repainted a sandy tan colour, but it was white in the OHL days.
+There was a big sign out front announcing its presence as the "Niagara Falls Memorial Arena".

 Inside Niagara Falls Memorial Arena